Olympiapark Berlin: Olympic preparations by the Nazi Reich

 It was questioned whether the construction and half of the cost for the stadium (with the other half being paid for by the national government in the form of subsidies) should fall onto the City of Berlin.
 The city already was going to pay for the construction of the approach roads to the Olympic Stadium, this expense was the main reason they had hoped to place a temporary stadium elsewhere in January 1932, and the expense of leasing land from the Prussian Forestry Department for use as parking lots to serve the Stadium.
 The City of Berlin named the conditions under which they would assume the additional expenditure of the stadium's construction.
-The first was that the entire area of the Grunewald Racecourse, the including the Grunewald Racecourse's stadium, which had previously been leased to the Berlin Racing Association, would now be leased directly by the city for a minimum of 30 years by the “Prussian Forestry Department” (who were the owners of the land).
+The first was that the entire area of the Grunewald Racecourse, the including the Grunewald Racecourse's stadium, which had previously been leased to the Berlin Racing Association, would now be leased directly by the city for a minimum of 30 years by the Prussian Forestry Department (who were the owners of the land).
 As a result, the Racing Association would then become a sub-lessee of the City of Berlin.
 Their second condition was for the Reich to forfeit any claims it had to ownership of the stadium, resigning this right solely to the City of Berlin.
-This far into their negotiations Adolf Hitler visited the Deutsches Stadion on October 5th, 1933, and announced his decision.
+This far into their negotiations Adolf Hitler visited the Deutsches Stadion on 5 October 1933, and announced his decision.
 Hitler was quick in his decision to alter the existing architectural plans for the Olympic venues, as he desired more grand and extravagant venues than those that had been proposed before the IOC in 1931 by Berlin's bid team.

 Thus, four days after construction on the earlier proposed expansion to the Sportforum had previously been set to commence, those plans were killed.

-Werner March had been commissioned to create sketches for the new “Reichssportfeld” on October 5, 1933, the very same day that Hitler had announced his intentions to build it.
-Dr. Diem was called-in from a trip abroad in order to work on the project's proposals with Werner March.
+Werner March had been commissioned to create sketches for the new "Reichssportfeld" on 5 October 1933, the very same day that Hitler had announced his intentions to build it.
+Dr. Diem was called-in from a trip abroad to work on the project's proposals with Werner March.
 The main outline of their plans was created hastily, and received Hitler's approval.

 The question arose whether or not the new stadium for the Olympics should be built on the footprint of the original Deutsches Stadium, providing it with a direct connection to its predecessor, or instead located 162 yards east of it.
 Moving east would align it on a direct axis with the Schwarzburg Bridge along the main east-west street approaching the complex.
 This would provide the entire complex with a stricter symmetry, and thus was the option favored by Hitler.